grompe/BTWTweak/patcher/readme.txt

 - Added an ability to combine burning crude torches in crafting.

+- Removed very rare zombie spawn with axes for BTW 4.AAAAAAAAAAHHHH and up.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".